Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering: Experiments

 \nonumber\textbf{Results.} Compared to the CL baseline, model with CSST can achieve much better performance (\eg, 61.66\% vs. 59.78\%), which shows the importance of training sample diversity in contrastive training.
-Compared to the model with ``Rand" negative samples, model with ``CSS" negative samples also achieve better performance (\eg, 61.13\% vs. 60.74\%), which shows the importance of fine-grained differences in the samples for contrastive training.
+However, the performance of CL+CR is even slightly worse than CR (61.36\% in CL+CR vs. 61.66\% in CR), \ie, overmuch these naive positive/negative samples from CL may even harm the diversity of samples and model training.
+Compared to the model with ``Rand'' negative samples, model with ``CSS'' negative samples also achieves better performance (\eg, 61.13\% vs. 60.74\%), which shows the importance of fine-grained differences in the samples for contrastive training.
 Meanwhile, when all negative samples are used, the model achieves the best performance.